ansible/ansible/rst/moduledev.rst

    use the shell module.
 However, it probably makes a decent tutorial.

 Let's look at the code.
 Read the comments as we'll explain as we go.
-Note that this highly verbose because it's intended as an educational example.
+Note that this is highly verbose because it's intended as an educational example.
 You can write modules a lot shorter than this::

     #!/usr/bin/python